Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 Warn : gdb services need one or more targets defined
 ```

-Thus based on the probing, this is the JTAG scan chain I will be working with :
+Thus based on the probing, this is the JTAG scan chain for our board :

 {{< figure
     src="scan_chain.svg"